How website’s countdown timer works: Can you bypass it?

 setInterval(updateTimer, 1000);

-This script does a few critical things:
+This script does some important things:

-• Sets a predetermined end time (endTime).
+• Sets a specific end time (endTime).

-Useful tip: How to Access High Traffic and Very Busy Websites
+Pro tip: How to Access High Traffic and Very Busy Websites

 Why websites use countdown timers